ylhyra/ylhyra_content/not_data/vocabulary/Tutorial.md

 ## Timer

-Each session lasts <Constant name="EACH_SESSION_LASTS_X_MINUTES"/> minutes; the progess can be seen in the progress bar at the bottom of your screen.
+Each session lasts <Constant name="EACH_SESSION_LASTS_X_MINUTES"/> minutes; the progress can be seen in the progress bar at the bottom of your screen.
 The timer will automatically pause when there's no activity from the user, so you can easily step away from the session.
 You don't have to finish the entire session, the words will still be scheduled correctly.

 ## Keyboard shortcuts

-Click <kbd>1</kbd> for "Bad", <kbd>2</kbd> for "Good", and <kbd>3</kbd> for "Easy",
+Click <kbd>1</kbd> for "Bad", <kbd>2</kbd> for "Good", and <kbd>3</kbd> for "Easy".

 The buttons <kbd>&larr;</kbd>, <kbd>↓</kbd>, <kbd>&rarr;</kbd>, or <kbd>J</kbd>, <kbd>K</kbd>, <kbd>L</kbd>, or <kbd>A</kbd>, <kbd>S</kbd>, <kbd>D</kbd> can also be used for the same purpose.